Dec1o/BackEnd_Stock/README.md

 ● MySQL 8+

-● IDE (ex: IntelliJ, Eclipse, VS Code)
+● IDE (e.g., IntelliJ, Eclipse, VS Code)

-# Passos:
+# Steps:

-1. Clone o repositório
+1. Clone the repository

-2. Crie um banco de dados MySQL chamado “ estoque ”
+2. Create a MySQL database called "stock"

-3. Configure application.properties com as credenciais do banco
+3. Configure application.properties with the database credentials

-4. Rode: mvn clean install ,depois, mvn spring-boot:run
+4. Run: mvn clean install , then mvn spring-boot:run

-5. Inicie o projeto via IDE ou com: mvn spring-boot:run
+5. Start the project via the IDE or with: mvn spring-boot:run

 # 📟 2.
-Funcionamento do Sistema
+System Operation

-# 2\.1 Autenticação e Registro
+# 2.1 Authentication and Registration

-● Registro de usuários admin (sem empresa) via /register
+● Admin user registration (without a company) via /register

-● Login com geração de token via /auth/login
+● Login with token generation via /auth/login

-● Atualização de token via /auth/refresh
+● Token refresh via /auth/refresh

-● Senhas salvas com BCrypt
+● Passwords saved with BCrypt

-# 2\.2 Usuários
+# 2.2 Users

-● Admins podem criar, editar, listar e excluir usuários da própria empresa
+● Admins can create, edit, list, and delete users within their own company

-● Usuários comuns não têm permissão para criar novos usuários
+● Regular users are not allowed to create new users

-# 2\.3 Empresas
+# 2.3 Companies

-● Apenas administradores podem criar sua empresa
+● Only administrators can create their own company

-● Cada admin pode ter somente 1 empresa
+● Each admin can have only one company

-● Admin pode editar ou excluir sua própria empresa
+● Admins can edit or delete their own company

-# 2\.4 Categorias
+# 2.4 Categories

-● CRUD de categorias vinculadas à empresa do usuário logado
+● CRUD of categories linked to the logged-in user's company

-# 2\.5 Produtos
+# 2.5 Products

-● CRUD de produtos vinculados a uma categoria (e portanto, a uma empresa)
+● CRUD of products linked to a category (and therefore, to a company)

 # 🧱 3.
-Padrão de Projeto Monolítico
+Monolithic Design Pattern

-Este sistema adota o padrão monolítico, em que toda a aplicação (lógica de negócio, camada de controle, persistência e configuração) reside dentro de um único projeto e código-base.
+This system adopts the monolithic design pattern, in which the entire application (business logic, control layer, persistence, and configuration) resides within a single project and codebase.

-# - Organização do Projeto:
+# - Project Organization:

 ├── controller